gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 Start by creating a new Gatsby site.
 It may be best (especially if you're new to the command line) to close the terminal windows you used for [part one](/tutorial/part-one/) and start a new terminal session for part two.

-Open a new terminal window, create a new "hello world" Gatsby site in a directory called `tutorial-part-two`, and then move to this new directory:
+Open a new terminal window, create a new "Hello World" Gatsby site in a directory called `tutorial-part-two`, and then move to this new directory:

 ```shell
 gatsby new tutorial-part-two https://github.com/gatsbyjs/gatsby-starter-hello-world
 cd tutorial-part-two
 ```

-You now have a new Gatsby site (based on the Gatsby "hello world" starter) with the following structure:
+You now have a new Gatsby site (based on the Gatsby "Hello World" starter) with the following structure:

 ```text
 ├── package.json